-So once again Mark Aselstine with Uncorked Ventures.
-Hope you guys are having a good one.
+Mark Aselstine with Uncorked Ventures, hope everybody’s having a good weekend.